ChainXY/scrapy_interview/README.md

   ```
         scrapy crawl sweetwaterscoffeetea -o sweetwaterscoffeetea.csv
   ```
-- After the Spider finishes running, should see this as the last line on on your console:
+- After the Spider finishes running, should see this on the last line on on your console:
 ```
         [scrapy.core.engine] INFO: Spider closed (finished)
 ```